Action Research on Workforce Nutrition in the Supply Chains

 - Costs: It was also found that these programs did not always require huge sums of investment beyond the start-up costs and initial capacity-building, with some interventions being largely self-perpetuating, while many suppliers (who see the benefits) are willing to shoulder the day-to-day costs themselves.
 Specific interventions range in cost, but many only require a tweaking of existing activities to incorporate nutrition elements or leveraging of existing programs and structures to extend nutrition to the workforce, rather than building systems from scratch.
 Meanwhile, given the potentially significant public health and social impact of such programs, (co-)funding opportunities can be sought with donors, host governments, and partnerships.

-- Wide range of approaches possible: Across the six case studies, ATNI identified nearly 30 distinct interventions, across four key workforce nutrition pillars: healthy food at work (in this context, relating to addressing availability, access, and affordability), nutrition education and behavioral change, breastfeeding support, and nutrition-related health check-ups.
+- Wide range of approaches possible: Across the six case studies, ATNi identified nearly 30 distinct interventions, across four key workforce nutrition pillars: healthy food at work (in this context, relating to addressing availability, access, and affordability), nutrition education and behavioural change, breastfeeding support, and nutrition-related health check-ups.

 - Nature’s Pride’s Nutrition at Work Programmes: Nature’s Pride aims to improve health and well-being in its value chain by promoting better nutrition of workers in the horticulture sector, using its expertise in fruit and vegetables, and working through its established in-country networks of growers.